 This indicates that glucosamine is best used early on to slow down the progression of arthritis, when your pain is still mild.

-Glucosamine is very well-tolerated, meaning that you don’t need to worry about side effects, and the optimal dosage for best results appears to be between 500 and 1500 mg per day.
+Glucosamine is very well-tolerated, meaning that you don’t need to worry about side effects, and the optimal dosage for best results appears to be around 1500 mg per day.